xxu37/ExpenseRecord/README.md

 - backend test
     Run `dotnet test` under root catalogue and view test result
 - frontend test
     Go to the catalogue ExpenseRecord/ClientApp, and run `ng test`
+    If there is no 'ng' command, please install it with: `npm install -g @angular/cli`

 # Tips - how to create angular conponent
 - Go to the catalogue ExpenseRecord/ClientApp